charitha1234/machine-learning-numpy-and-pandas/README.md

-# machine-learning-numpy-and-pandas
+# Machine Learning From Scratch
-Machine learning demos from scratch
+Simple Machine learning and Deep learning Examples from scratch